Last updated on January 12th, 2023

 Stadium hosting the final match

-For the finals of both of these cup competitions, they are both hosted in the Wembley Stadium.
+For the finals of both of these cup competitions, they are hosted in Wembley Stadium.

 Wembley is the current national stadium of the English national football team.